artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 : 55% Homework Assignments, 15% Midterm 1, 15% Midterm 2, 15% Midterm 3.
 There roughly one homework assignment per week, aside from weeks with exams.
 Students enrolled in CIS 421 may skip one HW assignment, or they may discard their lowest scoring HW assignment.
 You do not get late days back on the homework that you discard.
 Students enrolled in CIS 521 must complete all HW assignments and cannot discard their lowest scoring assignment.

 Collaboration Policy
 : Unless otherwise noted, you are not allowed to work in groups on the homework assignments.
-You can discuss homework problems with others (you must explicitly list who you discussed problems with on each homework submission), but   *all code must be your own indepdent work.*  You are not allowed to upload your code to publicly accessible places (like public github repositories), and you are not allowed to access anyone else's code.
+You can discuss homework problems with others (you must explicitly list who you discussed problems with on each homework submission), but   *all code must be your own independent work.*  You are not allowed to upload your code to publicly accessible places (like public github repositories), and you are not allowed to access anyone else's code.
 If you discover someone else's code online, please report it to the course staff via a private note on Piazza.

 Late Day Policy